apache/iotdb/docs/UserGuide/Cluster/Cluster-Setup.md

 You could add any number of DataNode.

-Please set the Important parameters in iotdb-datanode.properties
+Please set the important parameters in iotdb-datanode.properties

 | **Configuration** | **Description**                                      |
 | -------- | -------------------------------------------- |